 Read your product data sheets and have with you Safety Data Sheets.
 You may need to avoid applying coatings at ambient temperatures below 50°F or above 95°F. Substrate temperature should be at least 5°F above the dew point.
 Applications on concrete substrates should occur during the cooler season to decrease the chances of out gassing.
-The material should not be applied in direct sunlight, if possible.
+Both Alipoly 85 and CRU 75 are moisture sensitive.
+Caution as working time is lost with direct sunlight and hot surfaces.